aifantry

 Defining migration from affiliation changes in publication records is inherently noisy.
 Researchers take sabbaticals, visiting positions, bilateral exchange fellowships, and extended international collaborations - all of which generate affiliation changes that look like migration in the raw data but are not.

-The two-consecutive-year threshold filtered the most obvious cases but did not eliminate all noise.
-Researchers on two-year visiting positions at German institutions appeared as inflows; researchers on extended international fellowships appeared as outflows.
-We ran sensitivity analysis across threshold definitions — one year, two years, three years — and reported findings under multiple threshold conditions rather than presenting a single operational definition as ground truth.
+We ran sensitivity analysis across threshold definitions - one year, two years, three years - and reported findings under multiple threshold conditions rather than presenting a single operational definition as ground truth.
 This is the correct approach for a conference paper where the measurement definition is itself a methodological choice, not a fixed fact.

 What Changed